nnqtran/nnqtran/README.md

 WELCOME TO MY PAGE 👋
-I attained my bachelor's and master's degrees in England, specializing in Accounting and Finance, Project Management, and Business Studies.
+I graduated in England, specializing in Accounting and Finance, Project Management, and Business Studies.
 My keen interest lies in "Data is the oil field of the 21st century, how do they create a big impact for businesses?"